Per-example gradients: a new frontier for understanding and improving optimizers: New perspectives from gradient statistics

 \subsection{Where should you place the sign in \signsgd?}

 The optimizer \signsgd~\citep{bernstein2018signsgd} has been well studied in various contexts, both from a theoretical perspective \citep{compagnoni2024adaptive, balles2020geometrysigngradientdescent, xiao2025exact} but also as a practical optimizer \citep{zhao2024deconstructing}.
-The most basic \signsgd update rule is given by instantiating the typical optimizer~\eqref{eq:typical_opt} with $T=\sign$ the $\sign$ function applied elementwise.
+The most basic \signsgd update rule is given by instantiating the typical optimizer~\eqref{eq:typical_opt} by applying the $\sign$ function elementwise to the average gradient.
 Theoretical work has shown that \signsgd is similar to RMSprop, effectively preconditioning by the square root of the diagonal of the Gauss Newton matrix \citep{xiao2025exact}.

 To make \signsgd a practical algorithm, practitioners add minibatching and momentum.
 A natural question is: what is the optimal order of operations?
 More concretely, we consider three operations: $\avg$, which computes the empirical average of a set of minibatch gradients, $\ema$ which takes an exponential moving average, and $\sign$, applied to each parameter.
 The three algorithms we consider are: